Sarvesh-CSE/C-Basics/Miscc/Tower of Hanoi/tower_of_hanoi.md

 Tower of Hanoi is a mathematical puzzle where we have three rods and 'n' number of disks.
 The objective of the puzzle is to move the entire stack of disks from one rod to another rod.

-## The following rules must be obeyed to solve the puzzle-
+## The following rules must be obeyed to solve the puzzle

 * Only one disk can be moved at a time.